 Meanwhile, Libby sniffs through a pile of muck on our driveway, thrusting her nose in to inspect.
 She emerges snorting and sneezing.
 Something went up those sensitive nostrils.

 There’s less birdsong, I notice, as we walk.
 Instead, we have crickets chirping.
-When temperatures hit below 50 degrees, they start to die, a sign winter is on its way.
+When temperatures hit below 50 degrees, the crickets start to die, a sign winter is coming.

 I can’t help picturing the warrens, tunnels, and burrows in the ground below us.
 What preparations are going on among the bunnies, woodchucks, chipmunks, and foxes?
 How far down do these dens go?
 I’d probably be shocked at the architectural skill.